shionhonda/hippocampus-garden/content/blog/citation_network_analysis/index.md

 ---
 title: Evaluating Academic Papers by PageRank
 date: "2020-02-28T22:15:03.284Z"
-description: "Apply Google's PageRank to evaluating academic papers from the citation network."
+description: "Citation counts shouldn't be the only measurement of the impact of academic papers.
+I applied Google's PageRank to evaluating academic papers's importance."
 featuredImage: citation_network_analysis/ogp.png
 ---
 In this post, I apply Google's PageRank to evaluating academic papers from the citation network.
 It discovers that PageRank reflects the prestige of the paper while the citation count reflects its popularity.